 7. Use a Brush To Clean Intricate Areas

 While the snow foam dwells, you should take a soft detailing brush and clean all the intricate areas on the car.
-I mean on: windows edges, car emblems, front bumper grills, the area around windscreen wipers, gas tank cap, etc.
+I mean on: windows edges, car emblems and grills, the area around windscreen wipers, gas tank cap, etc.

 Soak the brush with water, and start agitating those areas.
 Remember to let the brush do its magic, and don’t use a lot of pressure.
 Don’t use the brush on the paint, it could scratch it.